keithbuhler/keithbuhler.github.io/reveal.js/business1intro.md

 </section><section data-markdown>

-# Ethics applied to business.
+## Ethics applied to business.

-Most basically, business ethics is ethics applied to business.
+* Most basically, business ethics is ethics applied to business.

-* Business ethics is done by philosophers who think deeply about these issues.
+* *Either* philosophers who think deeply about these issues.
-* Business ethics is is done businessmen who care about creating an ethical culture, conducting their trade ethically, and being socially responsible.
+* *or* businessmen who care about creating an ethical culture, conducting their trade ethically, and being socially responsible.

+</section><section data-markdown>

 Business ethics is done by those with a philosophy background or those with a business background.
 I am an entrepreneur as well, but we are approaching it from philosophy and ethics.

 </section><section data-markdown>

-# Unethical business
+## Unethical business

 Businesses and businessmen (gender neutral) can go do bad on purpose or on accident.
 (Compare "sins of commission" and "sins of ommission.")